esmerek/terrific-zebra-dadb5/content/pages/index.md

       - title: Be agile
         image_alt: lorem-ipsum
         content: >
-          We shape a strategy of how we integrate people and culture into the foundation of a digital strategy.
-Change, paradigm shift and leadership are the essential key subjects that we focus on throughout a continous transformation process.
+          We proactively drive the paradigm shift to agile ways of working in the organization, in projects, with people.
         actions: []
         type: grid_item
       - title: Teamwork